corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/notaries/notary-plugin-cordapps.md

 It is only necessary to specify a dependency on the client CPK; this itself depends on the API and notary common CPKs, so these transitive dependencies will also be pulled in when constructing your application CPB.
 {{< /note >}}

-The other way to form your application CPB is to use the `corda-cli` tool.
-However, if you choose to use this, you will need to explicitly specify all three of the required CPKs (`notary-common`, `non-validating-notary-api` and `non-validating-notary-client`).
+Alternatively, you can form your application CPB using the Corda CLI.
+However, if you choose to use this, you need to explicitly specify all three of the required CPKs (`notary-common`, `non-validating-notary-api` and `non-validating-notary-client`).

 ## CPI Creation